ohpyupi/study.security-plus/impl-security-systems.md

   * The best way to protect data on any device (often the most important security feature)
 * SED (Self-encrypted Drives)
   * A data storage device equipped with a hardware-level encryption functionality
+* Secure supply chain
+  * Based on the assumption that all hardware/software should originate from reliable sources